whipowill/quake-mod-hud/README.md

 ## Issues

-- My understanding is this mod will only work on QS engines, but could be made to work on FTE engines by swapping out ``qsextensions.qc`` w/ ``fteextensions.qc``.
+My understanding is this mod will work on both QS and FTE engines, but if there is an issue the solution would involve swapping out ``qsextensions.qc`` w/ ``fteextensions.qc`` and recompiling the code.

 ## Credits